medium-rowdy/monitor/README.md

 The client part needs nothing other than the standard Python libraries.

+Server and client communication via XML-RPC - it's simple and unencrypted, but suits the requirements.

-It was developed on Python 2, but probably works on both Python 2 and 3.
+It was developed on Python 2 and parts of it were later migrated to Python 3.
+Most of it probably works on both Python 2 and 3.